 By Jacque E. Day | The Norwich Record Alumni Magazine

 The energy is buoyant in Mike Prairie’s Monday afternoon junior-level electronics lab.
-Grouped by twos—lab buddies—the students pursue their work at a friendly, kinetic pace, as if each pair wants to be the first to successfully complete the task at hand.
-Cadet Command Sergeant Major Nolan Fergusson, whose classmates call him Fergie, describes the exercise.
+Grouped by twos — lab buddies — the students pursue their work at a friendly, kinetic pace, as if each pair wants to be the first to successfully complete the task at hand.
+Cadet Command Sgt.
+Maj.
+Nolan Fergusson, whose classmates call him Fergie, describes the exercise.
 “Today we’re working on Class A, Class A-B, and Class B amplifiers, simple circuits.”
-He chuckles.
+He says with a chuckle.
 “But you may want to find another example.
 Ours is not working.”

 Prairie, who has been floating between the projects in typical lab-prof fashion, appears instantly and checks the wiring on their circuit board.
 “You wired it correctly,” he tells them, “so my next suggestion is to move the circuit in case you found a bad spot on the Proto-Board.”

 A few feet away, Alex Sciacca chimes in.
 “Professor, we’ve got something.”
 Behind him, a couple of cadets queue up music on a tablet.
 Sciacca instinctively raises his voice a notch to adjust to new background noise as he explains the objective of the lab.
 “The eventual goal is to connect a phone to a speaker with an auxiliary cable to create our own amplifier,” he says.